trunk-io/neovim-trunk/README.md

 Other commands:

-1. TrunkConfig to open the repo `.trunk/trunk.yaml` file for editing.
+1. `:TrunkConfig` to open the repo `.trunk/trunk.yaml` file for editing.
+2. `:TrunkStatus` to render any failures or action notifications

 ## Configuration